Project - Education - Bursaries

 Any pupil who has overcome the poor facilities of primary school and won a place in secondary school will be determined and bright and deserves this life changing chance.

 Malawi cannot afford to provide free secondary schooling and students have to pay fees.
 Some lose the opportunity to continue their education because they have no one who can afford the money needed for fees and also pay for school uniform, writing materials, etc. Many are orphans or have families who are subsistence farmers with no cash income.
-Fees are, on average, £29 for a local day school to £140 for a government boarding school.
+Fees range from £30 a year for a local day school to £140 for a government boarding school.
 The average for the students we support is £85 a year.
 At present, we have funds for £5500 a year which supports 65 students.

 The Dedza District Council has a budget to pay bursaries to such children.
 However, the needs far outstrip the resources.
 We have set up a fund to supplement this budget.
 The Social Welfare Department of the Council selects the recipients on the basis of need and sends the fees to the schools each term.
 It monitors the students' progress to ensure that resources are being directed to those who are progressing satisfactorily and will complete secondary schooling.